-This small batch Maple Peach Whisky Jam recipe makes about one pint of jam.
-Whisky and fresh thyme help balance out the sweetness of the peaches and maple syrup, and a small amount of pectin gives the jam a marmalade-jelly consistency.
+This small-batch Maple Peach Whisky Jam recipe makes about one pint of jam.
+Whisky and fresh thyme help balance out the sweetness of the peaches and maple syrup, and a small amount of pectin adds a more jammy consistency.

 Maple Peach Whisky Jam